MTM Critical Metals Lists New Securities on ASX

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Mt Monger Resources Ltd., now known as MTM Critical Metals Limited, has announced the issuance of 300,000 fully paid ordinary securities on the Australian Securities Exchange (ASX).
-This move could signal growth potential, attracting investors interested in emerging opportunities within the critical metals sector.
+Mt Monger Resources Ltd., now known as MTM Critical Metals Limited, has announced the quotation of 58,356,168 new fully paid ordinary securities on the Australian Securities Exchange (ASX) as of November 29, 2024.
+This move aligns with the company’s strategic initiatives previously disclosed to the market, enhancing its capital structure.

 For further insights into AU:MTM stock, check out TipRanks’ Stock Analysis page.